SHOCKER: I don’t believe in youth empowerment – Adesina

 “We must invest in the youth and unlock their potential.
 That’s why I have been saying that we need to have youth entrepreneurship and investments banks specially developed, and dedicated to young people; where a young person would enter, and they feel at home; they feel welcomed because it is fully dedicated to them.

-“When we had challenges for very micro businesses to have access to finance because you have missing institutions, we developed micro finance institutions for them.
-In the case of young people in Africa, you have government failure, you have institutional failure, and you have missing markets to support them.
+“When we had challenges for very micro-businesses to have access to finance because you have missing institutions, we developed microfinance institutions for them.
+In the case of young people in Africa, you have government failure, you have an institutional failure, and you have missing markets to support them.
 They are just there, floating; there is nothing around them.
 So, I believe it is time to really set up youth entrepreneurship and investment banks that would basically support young people to thrive.

 “That’s a big issue for me.
 So, it’s not just the capacity, but we must create opportunities for young people to thrive.
 You see, the young people are not just the future of Africa, I don’t believe that.
 They are the today of Africa if you take a look at it.
 So, whatever we have to do, we have to do it now”.